george-labs/george-backend-hiring/docs/assumptions.md

 I will assume the unreachable stopwords.txt file is invalid and means application should stop processing.

 I will assume the application is case-sensitive when comparing any words.

+## Iteration 3
+I will assume if the input file is not exist or not readable, the application should stop processing.